How to get a wheelchair

 - save money

-- if you’re planning to buy a new wheelchair later
+- learn what you need if you are planning to buy a new wheelchair later

 Buying used disability equipment